MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 With keyword ``energy_table`` present, section :ref:`sec:solvent_species`
 may  also be required.

-For a GEMC simulation in which 12 candidate positions are generated for biased insertion/deletion, 10 trials for biased dihedral angle selection and the cutoff for biasing energy calculation is set to 5.0 Å in box 1 and 6.5 Å in box 2, this section would look like:
+For a GEMC simulation in which 12 candidate positions are generated for biased insertion/deletion, 10 trials are generated for biased dihedral angle selection, intermolecular CBMC trial energies are estimated from a precalculated energy table with 1200 :math:`r^2` bins, and the cutoff for biasing energy calculation is set to 5.0 Å in box 1 and 6.5 Å in box 2, this section would look like:

 .. code-block:: none